-Note: Conceptual network, illustrating multimodal transportation corridors and showing ideal spacing of arterial streets.
-Most of the region's travel occurs off the throughway network, on a network of multimodal arterial streets.
+Image shows a conceptual network of streets, illustrating multimodal transportation corridors and showing ideal spacing of arterial streets.
+Most of the region's travel occurs off the throughway network, on a network of multimodal arterial streets that are further complemented by a well-connected network collector and local streets.
 The RTP policy places an emphasis on ensuring that arterial networks are fully developed as the region grows, providing both local circulation and preserving throughway capacity for regional and statewide travel.